Explore this course:

 A lecturer stood at the front of a seminar by a blackboard

-Our mathematics and statistics researchers work on a wide variety of topics, from the most abstract questions in algebraic geometry and number theory, to the calculations behind infectious disease, black holes and climate change.
+Our mathematicians and statisticians have expertise across pure mathematics, applied mathematics, probability and statistics.
+We focus on a variety of topics, from the most abstract questions in algebraic geometry and number theory, to the calculations behind infectious disease, black holes and climate change.

-In the Research Excellence Framework 2021, 96 per cent of our research was rated in the highest two categories as world-leading or internationally excellent.
+In the Research Excellence Framework 2021, 96 per cent of our mathematical sciences research was rated in the highest two categories as world-leading or internationally excellent.

-Staff in the School of Mathematics and Statistics have received honours from the Royal Society, the Society for Mathematical Biology and the Royal Statistical Society, who also provide professional accreditation for our statistics courses.
+Mathematics and statistics staff have received honours from the Royal Society, the Society for Mathematical Biology and the Royal Statistical Society, who also provide professional accreditation for our statistics courses.

 Student profiles